Managing user accounts¶

 - Last name — last name;

-- Proprietor - affiliation to a proprietor within the system;
+- Proprietor — affiliation with the organization's department within the system;

 Created accounts can be edited or deleted in the Settings -> Users

 section.
-You can add a user to a project with a specified role by clicking the Add Project button on the Projects tab of the user edit page.
+You can add a user to a project with the specified role by clicking the Add users button on the "Projects" tab of the user editing page.

-Session time for an inactive user is limited.
-By default, a user's session expires in 2 weeks from the last activity, after which the user must log in again.
+The session time for an inactive user is limited.
+By default, a user's session ends 2 weeks after the last activity, after which you must log in to the system again.

-When an account is created, it must be assigned one of the following access levels – User, Administrator or Auditor.
+When creating an account, it must be assigned one of the following access levels - User, Administrator or Auditor.

-- Viewer - access only to viewing the results of analyses within the project;
+- Viewer - access only to view the analysis results within the project;

-- Developer - access to run the analysis in the UI, through the agent and through the proxy repository plugin;
+- Developer — access to running analysis in the web interface, via the agent, and via the proxy repository plugin;

-- Owner - access to view project policies, change project settings and manage access of other project users.
+- Owner — access to viewing project policies, changing project settings, and managing access for other project users.

-For each role within the User access level, creation of CLI projects via API is available if the Can create CLI projects via API parameter is enabled in the user profile.
+For each role within the User access level, CLI project creation via API is available when the Can create CLI projects via API parameter is activated in the user profile.

-There can be several users with the same roles in a project, including several Owner.
+A project can have multiple users with the same roles, including multiple Owner.
 If there are no users in the Owner role, only a user with the Administrator access level can manage the project.

-More detailed listing of available actions for each access level is presented in the table below:
+A more detailed list of available actions for each access level is presented in the table below:

 Action | User (Viewer) | User (Developer) | User (Owner) | Auditor | Administrator |